Raising Your FICO Score for Home Buying

 - Credit Inquiries — Do you have too many open accounts?

-- Types of Credit — Do you have a healthy mix of loans and credit cards?
+- Types of Credit — Do you have a healthy mix of credit cards and loans?

 - Payment History — Do you pay your bills on time ?

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
-Your FICO score gives lenders an insight into what type of borrower you are solely because of your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a satisfactory interest rate.
-You can qualify for a mortgage with a lower score, but the interest paid over time could be more than double that of someone having a near perfect FICO score.
+Lenders want to make sure that giving you a loan is a safe move.
+Your FICO score gives lenders an insight into what type of borrower you'll be based solely on your credit history.
+You'll need a score of at least 700 to get a acceptable interest rate.
+If your score is lower, you can still qualify for a loan, but the interest paid in the long run could be more than double that of someone having a better FICO score.

-We're used to working with all tiers of credit scores.
-Call us at (561) 809-8328 and we can help you get on the right track to the home of your dreams.
+Staying on top of your FICO score is the first step in purchasing a home.
+Contact us and we can help you get on the right track to the home of your dreams.

-How do you get a better score?
-Improving your FICO score takes time.
-It can be rare to make a significant stride change in your FICO score with small changes, but your score can improve in a year by monitoring your credit report and by wisely using credit.
+How do you get a higher score?
+Building your FICO score takes time.
+It can be rare to make a large-scale change in your credit score with quick fixes, but your score can improve in a year or two by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
 The best way to do this is to know your FICO score.
-Here are some methods to improve your credit score:
+You'll improve your credit score by using these tips:

-- Even out your debt.
-At first, this doesn't seem like a good idea.
-But, you want to avoid of having one card that is at the maximum and have the rest of your cards at a zero balance.
-It's better to have each of your cards at a smaller balance than to have the bulk of your debt sitting on a single card.
+- Spread your debt around.
+At first, this doesn't sound like a good idea.
+But, you want to avoid of having one card that is maxed out and have the rest of your cards at a zero balance.
+It's better to have each of your cards at an even balance than to have the bulk of your debt sitting on a single card.

-- Apply for gas station cards or retail credit.
-For those who have no credit or low credit, department store credit cards and gas credit cards are ways to repair credit, increase your spending limits and keep up your payments, which will raise your FICO score.
-You must always beware of charging a high balance for more than a couple of billing cycles because these types of cards traditionally have a higher interest rate.
+- Department store cards and gas cards.
+For those who have non-existent credit or low credit, retail credit cards and gas credit cards are ways to get credit, increase your spending limits and stay on top of your payments, which will raise your FICO score.
+You must always avoid holding a large balance for more than a couple of billing cycles because these types of cards normally have a surprisingly high interest rate.

-- Keep your cards in rotation.
-Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards so that your accounts stay active.
-But, be sure to pay them off in no more than two or three payments.
+- Use your credit.
+Whether you have older cards, or are just getting started with credit, use your cards so that your accounts stay active.
+But, make sure you pay them off in no more than two or three payments.

-Knowing the methods you can use to build up your credit score, you can move toward becoming a homeowner.
-Know that when it's time to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid adverse effects on your credit score.
-With the help of Illustrated Properties, the loan application process is sure to go more smoothly so you, too, can achieve home ownership.
+Now that you know more about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
+Remember that when it's time to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid damaging your credit score.
+With the help of Illustrated Properties, the loan application process is sure to go more smoothly so you, too, can become a homeowner.